Christopher Howerton

 At WCC, Christopher helped build the Communication Studies program into a full transfer degree pathway and remains dedicated to creating opportunities for students to grow as confident speakers, critical thinkers, and engaged community members.
 His campus leadership has included two terms as Academic Senate President, more than a decade as Student Learning Outcomes Coordinator, and service as co-chair of the Planning and Institutional Effectiveness Committee.
 He has also contributed to numerous governance and district-level committees, including curriculum, staffing, accreditation, and technology.
 Christopher has additionally served on six ACCJC accreditation peer review teams for colleges across California, and was appointed to numerous Institutional Effectiveness Partnership Initiative (IEPI) teams supporting quality improvements as well as bringing systemwide perspectives back to his local work.
 Prior to joining the WCC family, Christopher taught for Butte College, and CSU, Chico.
 While at Chico he served as Director of Forensics (Speech and Debate) and led a nationally award-winning team and coordinated many tabulation rooms for intercollegiate speech competitions.

-Beyond WCC, Christopher is in his fifth year serving on the Executive Committee of the Academic Senate for California Community Colleges (ASCCC), where he represents faculty statewide.
-This year, he chairs the Educational Policies Committee and serves as 2nd Chair for both the Curriculum Committee and the Data and Research Committee.
 He has previously chaired or contributed to many statewide standing committees, including Standards and Practices, Accreditation, Career Technical Education Leadership, Relations with Local Senates, Legislative and Advocacy, and the Faculty Leadership Development Committee.
 He also led the 2022–23 Faculty Empowerment Leadership Academy and has participated in Chancellor’s Office workgroups and taskforces focused on areas such as accreditation, online/distance education, governance, and AI professional development.

 Across all of these roles, Christopher’s work is guided by a commitment to equity, collaboration, and the belief that education should empower students to shape their own futures.